Advertiser Disclosure

 Tips and Tricks for Holiday Travel

-You’ve probably noticed that as soon as a flight cancels, everyone rushes to the customer service desk in the terminal or they open their cell phones to call the airline’s 1-800 number.
-If you do either of these things, expect to wait a long time, as every other traveler is thinking of doing the same thing.
+When a flight gets canceled, most travelers do the same thing — rush to the service desk or grab their phones to call the airline.
+If you do either of these things, expect a long wait, as everyone else will have the same idea.

-When your flight gets canceled or delayed, use the customer service agents in an airline’s club or lounge to rebook you.
-There’s often little to no line in the airline’s club, and you can snag seats on alternate flights much more quickly than those trying to wait in line to speak with someone at the generic customer service desk.
+What you can do instead when your flight gets canceled or delayed is use the customer service agents in an airline’s club or lounge to rebook you.
+There’s often little to no line in the airline’s lounge, and you can snag seats on alternate flights much more quickly than those trying to wait in line to speak with someone at the generic customer service desk.

 Hot Tip: